 What happens if a payment page redirects?

-For example, if the user is on site.com, clicks pay via PayPal, then goes to paypal.com and comes back to site.com, it is possible that the visit is attributed to paypal.com based on visit-based-attribution, as that's the last source of a visit.
+For example, if the contact is on your site, clicks 'pay via Paypal', then goes to paypal.com and comes back to your site, it is possible that the visit is attributed to paypal.com based on visit based attribution, as that's the last source of a visit.

 Discrepancies between Google Analytics and Ometria in reported campaign revenue and orders